Reasons to choose Wilson Browne

 Care Homes should have a falls policy and each resident should be risk assessed in terms of how likely they are to fall and what assistance they require in order to mobilise.
 If the home fail to ensure that adequate help is in place to assist then this can lead to the person having a fall and injuring themselves.

-Pressure sores are caused by unrelieved pressure that disrupts the blood circulation and starves the skin of oxygen and nutrients.
-When this happens the skin will break down and ulcers can form.
+Pressure sores are caused by unrelieved pressure that disrupts the blood circulation and starves the skin of oxygen and nutrients: the skin will break down and ulcers can form.
 Patients whose illness reduces their mobility are most at risk of developing sores, meaning that pressure sores can happen in hospitals, in care homes and also when receiving care in the community from District Nurses.